-Please allow 3-5 days to process and complete your order.
-We will email or text you to confirm delivery day and delivery instructions.
+Please allow 3-5 business days to process and complete your order.
+We will email or text you to arrange a pickup date, time, and instructions.

 We offer standard shipping.
-Our standard shipping typically takes anywhere from 2-7 business days, in addition to our 3-5 processing time.
+Our standard shipping typically takes anywhere from 2-7 business days, in addition, please allow a 3-5 day processing time.

 Make sure to enter your shipping information during the checkout to get your available rates and ensure your package arrives as quickly as possible!

-Please contact us directly to place a wholesale order:
+Please contact us directly for our wholesale price sheet and to place an order:

 Are coconut candles safe?